davidramiro/Marlin-Ai3M/README.md

 - Special characters on any file or folders name on the SD card will cause the file menu to freeze.
 Simply replace or remove every special character (Chinese, Arabic, Russian, accents, German & Scandinavian umlauts, ...) from the name.
 Symbols like dashes or underscores are no problem.
 **Important note: On the SD card that comes with the printer there is a folder with Chinese characters in it by default.
 Please rename or remove it.**
 - The firmware is not reflected on the TFT-display.
 As the display has its own closed source firmware, you will remain to see the original Anycubic menu showing the old version number (1.1.0).
-If you want to find out what version really is on your printer you can send the code `M115` and read the response.
-- Possible bugs with aborting prints after pausing via display.
-Simply reboot the printer manually if you find yourself unable to cancel the print.
+- Cancelling prints via display is buggy sometimes, simply reboot the printer when the menu shows an error.
+Protip: Switch to OctoPrint.
+- A few parts cooling fan models (e.g. some Sunon 5015) might have trouble running slower than 100%.
+If that's the case, use [this release](https://github.com/davidramiro/Marlin-AI3M/releases/tag/v19.01.22-pwm).

 ## Why use this?